Matik13/Matik13/README.md

 # 💫 About Me:
+Backend is where I live.
+Frontend is where I occasionally visit to make sure it’s still working.
-🔭 I’m currently working on unfinished projects<br>👯 I’m looking to collaborate on anything<br>🤝 I’m looking for help with graphic/design<br>🌱 I’m currently learning Js, Python, Java, GML<br>😅 Don't ask me how many unfinished projects I have <br>⚡ Fun fact: One of unfinished projects is my portfolio page
+🔭 I’m currently working on unfinished projects<br>🤝 I’m ready to collaborate on anything<br>🥺 I’m looking for help with graphics/design<br>🌱 I’m currently learning Js, Python, Java, GML<br>😅 Don't ask me how many unfinished projects I have <br>⚡ Fun fact: One of unfinished projects is my portfolio page

 # 💻 Tech Stack: